 - Toners remove the last trace of your make-up and residue of cleanser

-If your cleanser doesn't remove all of your makeup and clean your face you need a new cleanser.
+If your cleanser doesn’t remove all of your makeup and clean your face you need a new cleanser, not a toner.

 - Toners close pores

-A toner with alcohol may temporarily expand the area of the skin around the pore - thus giving the appearance of the pore shrinking - but it's not.
-It's ultimately drying out your skin which will eventually make you oilier as the skin over-compensates.
+A toner with alcohol may temporarily shrink and tighten the area of the skin around the pore – thus giving the appearance of the pore shrinking – but it’s not.
+It’s ultimately drying out your skin which will eventually make you oilier as the skin over-compensates.

 - Good toners contain alcohol as an astringent – when you can’t feel it on your face anymore – it’s time to step it up a notch!

-Think of a toner as the condiment part of your sandwich: yes, you can make a sandwich using just bread and ham/cheese (not marmite - gag) - but how much better does that sandwich work with butter/mayo?
-It binds it all together and facilitates the process!
+Think of a toner as the condiment part of your sandwich: yes, you can make a sandwich using just bread and ham/cheese – but how much better does that sandwich work with butter/mayo?
+It binds it all together and facilitates the process.